“You wanna get through this? Do as I say.”

 Imagine a post-Apocalyptic landscape filled with careening hot rods, all kitted out with various high performance stylings, and all of them moving in the same direction.
 Let’s call this direction “human fulfillment,” a rather vague notion that of course will look different depending on the person, but is nevertheless there for many of us as a kind of loose aspiration.

 In this metaphor, our armada of vehicles represent the world’s contemplative and personal growth practices.
-They are all, very roughly, about personal and collective freedom, whether they focus on ultimate ends, or on immediate challenges and opportunities.
+They are all, roughly, about personal and collective freedom, whether they focus on ultimate ends, or on immediate challenges and opportunities.
 They are also all quite beautiful in their freakish diversity and exoticism.
 Can we celebrate them?
-Yes we can.

-There are dozens of these traditions, and, if we parse them apart by practice technique, the number of vehicles expands into the tens of thousands.
+There are dozens of these traditions, and, if we parse them out by technique, the number of vehicles expands into the thousands.
 We can also include Western humanistic, artistic and psychotherapeutic traditions, all of whom are interested in the question of the good life, and all of whom have their own thoughts and procedures and protocols.

 So … what is your vehicle?
 If you’re not sure, no problem – you can build one.
 You just need the right parts.

-The steering system is concentration – our capacity to stay with an action or direction, which leads to more flow and stability and peace.
+The steering system is concentration – our capacity to stay with an action or direction, which leads to more absorption and flow and stability.

 The windshield is clarity – the skill of discernment, of bringing new subtleties into experience, which leads to insight and awareness.